5 Foods That Can Cause Pimples and Oily skin

 Scrub: As per skin experts, exfoliation is good for oily skin as it helps to break up impurities and wash dead skin cells, excess oil, etc. For best results, you can use a face scrub (twice or thrice a week) enriched with the goodness of walnuts and apricots.

 Serum: A vitamin C-rich serum can work best for oily skin.
-Using a vitamin C face serum will help to remove excess oil and dust, and effectively tackle spots, leaving you with spotless glowing skin.
+Use a vitamin C face serum (in the morning) to remove excess oil and dust, tackle spots, and get spotless glowing skin.
+To prevent the reappearance of dark spots, apply vitamin C overnight serum on cleansed face and repair your skin while you catch up on your beauty sleep.

-Face Mask: Looking for Use cleanser and follow it up with a sheet mask and moisturizer (day cream + night cream).
-Products such as charcoal serum face mask instantly detoxify skin while simultaneously diminishing the size of pores.
+Face mask: Once you have deeply cleansed your face, follow it up with a sheet mask and moisturizer (day cream + night cream).
+Products such as charcoal serum face masks instantly detoxify skin while simultaneously diminishing the size of pores.

-Night Cream: Night cream focuses on skin repair and reconstruction and supplies it with the required moisture and hydration.
-Therefore, complete your PM skincare ritual with a lightweight night cream.
+Night cream: Night cream focuses on skin repair and reconstruction and supplies it with the required moisture and hydration.
+For best results, complete your PM skincare ritual with a vitamin C night cream to fade away dark spots and get even-toned skin.

-Choose your foods wisely and say goodbye to oily skin!
-Additionally, browse through the extensive collection of Garnier skincare products and tackle your oily skin efficiently.
+So, choose your foods wisely and say goodbye to oily skin!
+Additionally, browse through the extensive collection of Garnier skincare products and skincare tips and tackle your oily skin efficiently.